ceas-ambassadors/ceas-ambassadors-website/docs/database.md

   * date record was last updated - automatically handled by sequelize

 ## On summation columns
-There are a few ways I can approach summation columns (minutes, meetings, etc) on member.
+There are a few ways I can approach summation columns (service, meetings, etc) on member.
 There needs to be a way to stop those values from becoming stale - if an event is updated, when a member is confirmed for attending, etc.
 1. I can setup a [SQL trigger](https://dev.mysql.com/doc/refman/8.0/en/triggers.html) on event update, insert, delete to recalculate those numbers.
 2. Using the above, I can set a [trigger in sequelize](https://dev.mysql.com/doc/refman/8.0/en/triggers.html).
 This could be implemented through a [sequelize hook](http://docs.sequelizejs.com/manual/tutorial/hooks.html).
 3. I could not store these fields.
 I could just manually calculate them everytime they are requested.
 This would be slow though.